-COMPOSTING HEAT – CAN I USE HEAT FROM HOTBIN COMPOSTING
+CAN I USE THE HEAT FROM THE HOTBIN COMPOSTING TO HEAT MY HOUSE, WATER OR GREENHOUSE?

 Several customers have asked questions about heat recovery and using the heat from HOTBIN composting to heat water or heat the greenhouse.
 Here is a quick summary of the answers: